twisted-infra/braid/README.md

 Server Dependencies
 ===================

-braid currently assumes that it is being run against a ubuntu server (precise).
+braid currently assumes that it is being run against an Ubuntu 14.04 server.

 It requires that the `universe` component be enabled, as well `sudo`.